-Cellectis brings its experience in groundbreaking gene editing research, technology, manufacturing and clinical development.
-In consideration for Cellectis giving access to Primera to its expertise and knowledge in the gene editing field, and for the Cellectis' development activities pursuant to the development plan agreed upon the parties.
+Pursuant to this collaboration, Cellectis is contributing gene editing research, technology, manufacturing and clinical development experience and expertise.
 The Primera Collaboration Agreement also grants Primera a right to exercise an exclusive worldwide option to obtain a license from Cellectis on up to five product candidates developed under the Primera Collaboration Agreement.
 Upon Primera exercising the option, Cellectis would be eligible to receive milestone payments and royalty payments on the net sales of the products developed under the Primera Collaboration Agreement.